-The newly reconstructed US 70 will include paved pathways for bicyclists and pedestrians.
-The north side of US 70 will feature an eight foot bicycle path and the south side will include a five foot sidewalk.
+The newly reconstructed US 70 will include paved pathways for bicyclists and pedestrians, features that do not exist along the corridor today.
+The north side of US 70 will feature an eight foot wide bicycle path and the south side will include a five foot wide sidewalk.
 Sidewalks and curb and gutter will extend roughly from Clyde's Tue Road east one mile to Section Line Road.
 The project also includes enhanced pedestrian crossings at Clyde's Tue Road (NS 446), Dalton Avenue (Old Ok Hwy 298), and Section Line Road (NS 447).
-The option to walk or bike safely on these new paths will be helpful to students (Exhibit 10), local employees, and customers/clients of the community retail and office practices.
+The option to walk or bike safely on these new paths will be helpful to students (Exhibit 10), local employees, and customers/ clients of the community retail and office practices.